ekonomia-tech/hiring-challenges/front-end.md

   - Total repaid

 ## Submission
 You can work on a private GitHub repo and then share it with **davekaj** GitHub user.
 Feel free to send any question while doing the exercise.
+We recommend spending 4-6 hours on it, but you can go over or under if you'd like.
+You don't have to make it beautiful either, but if you feel you have time, the extra effort will be appreciated!